Hitchhiker's thumb

-Hitchhiker's thumb, also known as distal hyperextensibility of the thumb is the condition of having a thumb that has a distal phalange that bends backwards in an angle of 90°, it is thought to be inherited in an autosomal recessive manner, however, it presents on genetic disorders that are inherited in an autosomal dominant manner.
+Hitchhiker's thumb, also known as distal hyperextensibility of the thumb, is the condition of having a thumb that has a distal phalange that bends backwards in an angle of 90°.
 This condition is benign (when isolated) and does not cause pain or affect the thumb with the trait negatively.

 If a person has the genes for this condition, it might present bilaterally, unilaterally, or on none of the thumbs.

 Signs and symptoms

-Symptoms vary among people with hitchhiker's thumbs, those who have it as an isolated trait aren't affected by any symptoms, however, this trait is sometimes a symptom of other conditions, such as a hypermobility spectrum disorder.
+Symptoms vary among people with hitchhiker's thumbs, those who have it as an isolated trait are not affected by any symptoms, however, this trait is sometimes a symptom of other conditions, such as a hypermobility spectrum disorder.

 The signs of this trait are having a thumb with a distal phalange that is able to bend backwards beyond the normal range of motion.

 Some people with hitchhiker's thumb also have a Z-shaped deformity, named after the appearance of this deformity, which is that of the letter Z.